renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 defines `plus`, or `+`), `Numeric` (which defines `minus`, `divided` and `times`, or `-`, `/` and `*`) and `Integral` (which defines `remainder`, or `%`).

-> Summable is a parameterized type, which means that it always appears in the form `Summable<Element>`, where `Element` is a type parameter - it can be replaced with any type... or at least some allowed types, as we will see later when we discuss **generics**.
+> Summable is a generic type, which means that it always appears in the form `Summable<Element>`, where `Element` is a type parameter - it can be replaced with any type... or at least some allowed types, as we will see later when we discuss **generics**.

 Anyone could write a type that satisfies `Summable`, to pick one of the interfaces mentioned above, to be able to use the `+` operator to add together two instances of that type.

-As an example, we can make a Summable kind of Iterable so that we can *add* two Iterables:
+As an example, we can make a Summable kind of Iterable so that we can *add* two Iterables together:

-> Notice that in Ceylon, you cannot add two Iterables with the `+` operator.
+> Notice that in Ceylon, normally, you cannot add two Iterables with the `+` operator.
 The reason why Ceylon seemingly lacks this functionality is that implementing `plus` for a generic Iterable would likely break the contract of `Summable` that requires that the `+` operation be associative.
   For example, { 1, 2 } + { 3 } would have to be the same as { 3 } + { 1, 2 }.
 In the definition of `SummableList` below, we